agfrey01/College-Football-Scouting/capstone/prompt_template.md

 ## Safety & Refusal Block - REQUIRED

 ### Boundaries
 - Do not speculate on injuries, grades, recruiting eligibility, or any non-public information.
-If no publically information is available return safe completion template.
 - Do not use or simulate unauthorized data access (e.g., scraping private databases or restricted scouting reports).
 - Do not generate biased, defamatory, or misleading claims about players or schools.
 - Do not violate NCAA, FERPA, or institutional privacy standards in any response or data handling.